 John-Paul is a frequent speaker on family law topics for the National Judicial Institute, the Association of Family and Conciliation Courts, the National Family Law Program, the Legal Education Society of Alberta, the Trial Lawyers Association of British Columbia and the Continuing Legal Education Society of British Columbia.
-John-Paul also taught the upper-year family law course at the University of Calgary.
+John-Paul has also taught the upper-year family law course at the University of Calgary.

 John-Paul is consulted by provincial governments and the federal government on family law matters and legislative and procedural reforms.
-He was a member of the British Columbia Attorney General's Family Law Act Advisory Group and Family Relations Act Review Advisory Committee, and has given evidence as an expert on family law issues to the Canadian Senate's Standing Committee on Legal and Constitutional Affairs.
+He has served on the Provincial Court of British Columbia's Family Law Rules Committee and as a member of the British Columbia Attorney General's Family Law Act Advisory Group, Family Relations Act Review Advisory Committee and Arbitration Act Advisory Group.
+He has twice given evidence as an expert on family law issues to the Canadian Senate's Standing Committee on Legal and Constitutional Affairs.
 He presently serves on the Advisory Group on Public Legal Education and Information for Bill C-78 for the federal Department of Justice and the Law Society of British Columbia's Licensed Paralegal Task Force.

-John-Paul has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean's, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Canadian Bar Association's National Magazine, The Lawyer's Daily, Law Times and Canadian Lawyer magazine.
+John-Paul has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean's, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Telegraph-Journal, the Canadian Bar Association's National Magazine, The Lawyer's Daily, Law Times and Canadian Lawyer magazine.
 He appears frequently on radio and television on matters related to family justice.
 His most recent media appearances include CBC's Calgary Eyeopener, Global National, 980 CKNW, CBC's Alberta at Noon, CPAC, NewsTalk 770, 660 NEWS, CBC's Maritime Noon, CBC's The National, CBC's The Current, CBC's The 180 and the TVO podcast Word Bomb, discussing issues such as the proposed amendments to the Divorce Act, polyamorous relationships and the law, the good divorce, resolving legal disputes out of court, legislative reforms, successfully parenting apart, alienated and estranged children, litigants without lawyers and parenting coordination.

-John-Paul now provides mediation, arbitration, med-arb and parenting coordination services for family law disputes in Alberta and British Columbia.
-John-Paul also provides independent legal advice on family law agreements as well as certain children's legal services, including preparing non-evaluative views of the child reports, giving independent legal advice where children's informed consent is required and drafting children's affidavits.
+John-Paul provides mediation, arbitration, med-arb and parenting coordination services for family law disputes in Alberta and British Columbia.
+John-Paul also provides independent legal advice on family law agreements as well as a variety of children's legal services, including preparing non-evaluative views of the child reports, giving independent legal advice where children's informed consent is required and drafting children's affidavits.
 His goal in all family law disputes is to help the parties resolve their disagreements quickly and fairly, and in a way that takes into account the impact that their dispute may have on any children, minimizes conflict and encourages cooperation between the parties, and promotes the future functioning of the separated family.
-For more information, visit the website of John-Paul's law firm, John-Paul Boyd Arbitration Chambers.
+For more information, visit the website of John-Paul's firm, John-Paul Boyd Arbitration Chambers.

-Copyright © 2011-2019 John-Paul E Boyd.
-All rights, such as they are, reserved.
+Copyright © 2011-2020 John-Paul E Boyd QC All rights, such as they are, reserved.